-You can ask for an attorney and make a phone call after you arrest.
+You can ask for an attorney and make up to three calls after you arrest.
 But don't have your own cell phone on you when you get arrested unless you are willing to let the police have the opportunity to read your text messages and note down everyone you have called or been called by.